-Nestled at the heart of the Monterosa ski area is Gressoney La Trinité, a tranquil traditional Italian village with cobbled streets, old wooden chalets and teeming with classic Alpine culture.
-Gressoney is filled with quaint restaurants serving delicious cuisine and the locals are extremely kind and welcoming to visitors.
-The Hotel Valverde also offers childcare for families travelling with younger children.
-The ski area is perfect for beginners and experts alike.
-Head to Stafal for some easier blues or whilst your children are looked after by the Monterosa ski school, head over to Champoluc or Alagna for some more challenging groomed runs or off-piste.
+Hotel Valverde has childcare for families travelling with younger children.
+The ski area is perfect for both beginners and experts.
+Head to Stafal for some easier blues, or while your children are looked after by the Monterosa ski school, head over to Champoluc or Alagna for some more challenging groomed runs or off-piste skiing.